 <C>Data collection line transects. – We selected four localities for sampling oysters, (Figure 1) with three in Suwannee Sound (Horseshoe Cove [near the town of Horseshoe Beach], Lone Cabbage Reef, and Cedar Keys [near the town of Cedar Key]) and one in Corrigan’s Reef.
 At each locality, we designated linear groups of oyster reefs as Inshore, Nearshore, or Offshore sites based on their orientation and relative distance from shore.
 We then randomly chose individual intertidal oyster reefs within each of these sites for sampling (generally 3 unique small reefs within each site and locality).
 At each of these sampling stations, we then established fixed locations on each oyster reef to conduct line transect sampling to estimate oyster counts and density.
 Oyster reefs were sampled when tidal heights were less than -0.84 m North American Vertical Datum (NAVD) of 1988 as measured at the National Oceanic and Atmospheric Administration (NOAA) tidal station 8728520 (NOAA 2019b).
 At this tidal height, intertidal oyster reefs in this area are dewatered, allowing visual counts of oysters with line transect surveys.
 Transect width was 15.24 cm and transect length was the minimum width of the oyster reef at the tidal height of sampling.
 The starting point for the transect on the bar was randomly chosen in GIS.
 Permanent steel rebar posts (0.5 m) were used to mark transect outlines for repeat visits, and global positioning system (GPS) coordinates recorded using a handheld GPS device.
 Live and dead oysters were then counted visually along each transect using handheld tally counters and recorded in 2.5 m intervals from the defined transect origin.

-<C>River discharge. – Because salinity in Suwannee Sound is influenced by Suwannee River discharge, and oyster populations are an estuarine dependent species, we summarized river discharge data using the Suwannee River United State Geological Survey (USGS) gauge 02323500 near Wilcox, Florida.
+<C>River discharge. – Because salinity in Suwannee Sound is influenced by Suwannee River discharge, and oyster populations are an estuarine dependent species, we summarized river discharge data using the Suwannee River U.S. Geological Survey (USGS) gauge 02323500 near Wilcox, Florida (USGS, 2019).
 We used the longest continuous data records beginning October 1941-July 2019 to show long-term trends and events in river discharge as a proxy for salinity and summarized river discharge (by convention as cubic feet per second) for each year as mean daily, the variance of daily discharge, and coefficient of variance (CV) of daily discharge.
 We also calculated these same metrics for the overall time series.
 We included a locally weighted scatterplot smoothing (LOWESS) line to aid in visually assessing trends in Suwannee River discharge metrics.
 We assessed how river discharge in year of sampling as well as a 1- or 2-year lag of river discharge influenced oyster counts.

 <C>Commercial fishing and landings. – We categorized each site as either open or closed to commercial fishing based on harvest zones available from the Florida Department of Agriculture and Consumer Services (FDACS, FDACS 2019).
 We included fishing as a factor in our analyses to assess whether being in a region open to fishing influenced oyster counts.
 To examine long-term trends in oyster landings and fishing effort, we obtained and combined annual oyster landings data (oyster meat weight and oyster fishing trips) for the three counties in the Suwannee Sound region (Taylor, Dixie, Levy) from the Florida Fish and Wildlife Conservation Commission (FWC; FWC 2019) for 1986-2018.
 While landings data for oysters are available prior to 1986, the mandatory trip ticket reporting program was not officially implemented until 1986.
 We included the current year and a 1- or 2-year lag of oyster landings and oyster fishing trips in our analyses to assess whether oyster fishing effort in prior years influenced oyster counts.